Animatronics: Design

 There are quite a few ways to build an animatronic, however most follow this basic structure:

-An animatronics character is typically designed to be as realistic as possible and thus, is built similarly to how it would be in real life.
-The framework of the figure is like the "skeleton".
-Joints, motors, and actuators act as the "muscles".
-Connecting all the electrical components together are wires, such as the "nervous system" of a real animal or person.
-Steel, aluminum, plastic, and wood are all commonly used in building animatronics but each has its best purpose.
-The relative strength, as well as the weight of the material itself, should be considered when determining the most appropriate material to use.
-The cost of the material may also be a concern.
-Several materials are commonly used in the fabrication of an animatronics figure's exterior.
-Dependent on the particular circumstances, the best material will be used to produce the most lifelike form.
-For example, "eyes" and "teeth" are commonly made completely out of acrylic.
+An animatronic's character is typically designed to be as realistic as possible and is built similarly to their real-world appearance.
+The framework of the figure functions as the "skeleton", while joints, motors, and actuators act as the "muscles".
+The electrical components are connected by wires resembling the nervous system of a real animal or person.
+Steel, aluminum, plastic, and wood are all commonly used in building animatronics, each with a specific purpose.
+Foundational strength, weight, and cost should be considered when determining the most appropriate material to use.
+Several other materials are used in the construction of an animatronic figure's exterior.
+Depending on the circumstances, the optimal material is one that produces the most lifelike form.
+For example, eyes and teeth are commonly made entirely out of acrylic.

 One method of constructing animatronics can be found in the Chuck E. Cheese's Studio C animatronic by Garner Holt Productions, made of latex rubber, metal, and plastic, supported by an internal skeleton.
-On the other end of the spectrum, an all-metal bunyip animatronic in Australia uses water to actuate the creature's mouth.
+An all-metal bunyip animatronic in Australia uses water to actuate the creature's mouth.